cns-iu/4025C_VR/README.md

 ### Specifics

 In V2 there is a single connector list (conList) for the whole Unity scene.
 This list contains all connector nodes deployed in the scene at any given time.
-Operations add newly Instatiated nodes of remove deleted ones from the list as needed.
+Operations add newly Instatiated nodes or remove deleted ones from the list as needed.

 V3 will use the following mechanism:
 As the user enters the AA, a ManifestNode is created.
 Metaphorically his node is like a stake in 3d space, where the new sassembly is going to be built.
 Practically it is a GameObject, positioned in AA, serving as the anchor node for the new assembly.
 A script on that node contains the complete manifest for this assembly, i.e. conList, pList and connectors (I am sure this is subject to change).